-Below are a couple of things that need to be considered when a cat’s drooling might appear as a health concern:
+Below are a couple of things that need to be considered when a cat’s drooling might appear like a health concern:

 In the event that an owner who has never witnessed his or her cat drool before, see the cat suddenly drooling, even if it is just a little amount while relaxing, this might be an identifier of a troubling ailment or health concern.
 Whilst it is possible that the cat has always drooled for most of its life, and the owner was just unable to witness it, it always helps to investigate any sudden change.